Health & Diseases

 What is gastritis in dogs?

 Gastritis refers to inflammation of the stomach lining.
-It can be acute (sudden, short-lived, and often self-limiting) or chronic (persistent, recurrent, and confirmed by histological examination).
-Acute gastritis is common in dogs—often caused by a change in diet, Eat of unsuitable materials, or infections.
+It can be acute (sudden, short-lived, often self-limiting) or chronic (persistent, recurrent, with histological evidence).
+In dogs, acute gastritis is common — often caused by a change in food, Eat unsuitable material, or infections.

-Chronic gastritis requires further investigation: underlying causes may include Helicobacter pylori infection, inflammatory bowel disease (IBD), foreign bodies in the stomach, neoplasms, or systemic diseases.
+Chronic gastritis requires more in-depth investigation: Helicobacter colonization, inflammatory bowel disease (IBD), gastric foreign bodies, neoplasia, or systemic diseases may be underlying causes.

-Washabau and Day (2013, *Canine and Feline Gastroenterology*, Elsevier) provided a comprehensive description of the pathophysiology and management of gastritis: Gastritis leads to increased acid sensitivity and reflex vomiting due to damage to the mucosal barrier.
-Chronic gastritis is defined histologically—endoscopic biopsy with evidence of lymphoplasmacytic or eosinophilic infiltration is the diagnostic standard.
+Washabau and Day (2013, Canine and Feline Gastroenterology, Elsevier) comprehensively described the pathophysiology and management of gastritis: gastritis leads to increased acid sensitivity and reflex vomiting due to damage to the mucosal barrier.
+Chronic gastritis is defined histologically — endoscopic biopsy with evidence of lymphoplasmacytic or eosinophilic infiltration is the diagnostic standard.

-Jergens (1996, Veterinary Clinics of North America, PubMed 8825731) summarized the management principles for gastrointestinal diseases: Short-term fasting (4–12 hours) is recommended for acute gastritis to relieve the stomach lining—followed by a bland diet (easily digestible protein, low fat).
+Jergens (1996, Veterinary Clinics of North America, PubMed 8825731) summarized management principles for gastrointestinal diseases: short-term withholding of food (4–12 hours) in acute gastritis is useful to relieve the stomach wall — followed by a bland diet (easily digestible protein, low fat).
 Sucralfate protects the mucosa by forming a protective layer; H₂ blockers or proton pump inhibitors (omeprazole) reduce stomach acid.

-Tams (2003, *Handbook of Small Animal Gastroenterology*, Elsevier) described the significance of gastric emptying disorders as a comorbidity: Delayed gastric emptying (gastroparesis) can exacerbate or mimic gastritis—distinguishing between the two is relevant for treatment.
-Morning vomiting of bile (“bilious vomiting syndrome”) is specific to long periods of fasting — solution: a later evening meal.
+Tams (2003, Handbook of Small Animal Gastroenterology, Elsevier) described the significance of gastric emptying disorders as a comorbidity: delayed gastric emptying (gastroparesis) can worsen or mimic gastritis — distinguishing between them is relevant for treatment.
+Morning vomiting of bile ("bilious vomiting syndrome") is specific to long fasting periods — solution: a later evening meal.

-Acute vomiting in dogs doesn't always require treatment—but recurring vomiting without a proper diagnosis is not an acceptable solution.
-"The dog sometimes throws up its breakfast" is often a sign of chronic gastritis or bilious vomiting syndrome—both of which are treatable.
-Ignoring the problem leaves the underlying cause untreated.
+Acute vomiting in dogs does not always require treatment — but recurrent vomiting without investigation is not an acceptable solution.
+“The dog sometimes brings its breakfast back up” often describes chronic gastritis or bilious vomiting syndrome — both can be treated.
+Ignoring it leaves the underlying cause untreated.

-• In cases of sudden vomiting after Eat grass, unknown substances, or a change in diet
+• For sudden vomiting after eating grass, unknown material, or a change in food

-• In cases of morning vomiting (on an empty stomach): bilious vomiting syndrome
+• For morning bile vomiting (empty stomach): bilious vomiting syndrome

-• In cases of recurrent vomiting with no clear cause: evaluation for chronic gastritis
+• For recurrent vomiting with no clear cause: assess for chronic gastritis

-• If accompanied by diarrhea: Rule out gastroenteritis
+• When combined with diarrhea: rule out gastroenteritis

-• In cases of weight loss and vomiting: further diagnostic testing (endoscopy, biopsy)
+• In cases of weight loss + vomiting: further diagnostics (endoscopy, biopsy)

 Practical application